 Check out exactly which kind of video card you have (manufacturer and model) and do a little bit of research before you make your purchase.
 The X-Force 3D Game Glasses, for example, will only work with nVidia video cards.
 Many glasses will work with various graphics cards, but the only way to tell for sure is to read the side of the box carefully.

-For lots more information on PC 3-D glasses and related topics, check out the links on the next page.
+For lots more information on PC 3-D glasses and related topics, check out the links below.